lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 **Element 3:** The config.ini or (the renamed) config_rrf.ini file

-NOTE for RepRap firmware users: You have to make your changes using the config_rrf.ini file and rename it to config.ini before you upload it to the TFT.
+**Notes for RepRap firmware users:** You have to make your changes using the config_rrf.ini file and rename it to config.ini before you upload it to the TFT.

 **Element 4 (optional):** One of the provided **language_\*\*.ini** files from **Language Pack** folder.